Feet Heat Pads: How to Use Them Safely and Effectively

 Common Pain Points They Solve

-• Persistent cold in toes, even when your core feels warm
+• Persistent cold toes even when the rest of the body feels warm

-• Tingling or numbness in feet due to poor circulation
+• Tingling or numbness caused by reduced circulation

 • High electricity use from room heaters running all day